Open your eyes on science!

 - Any photo that demonstrates communicates or explains a scientific, technological, engineering, or mathematical concept or phenomenon is eligible.

 - The internet entry form requires the contestant to describe briefly the concept or phenomenon associated with each photo.

 - Photos must be the sole work of the contestant.

 - Photos must be captured using a digital camera – photos created by software are not permitted

 - Processing, including cropping and adjustments to correct or enhance exposure or colours, is acceptable; the addition, removal or distortion of significant content is not permitted.

 - Photos must not include a watermark or descriptive text.

 All photos and the Online Registration Form must be submitted for the 2020 edition by no later than November 1st, 2020.

 - Email address

-- Brief plain language (English) description of the science concept or phenomena depicted in the image.
-The description should be understandable for youth/students and the public.
-(Maximum 300 characters)
+- Brief plain language (only in English) description of the science concept or phenomena depicted in the photo.
+The explanation should be understandable for youth/students and the pub

 - Colour or grayscale